Visual Communication and Design BA (Hons)

 Year 4 - BA (Hons)

 You will complete a major research project which will incorporate a substantial written element.
-You will also complete a professional project and participate in a degree show.
+You will also complete a professional project for an industry competition and a design collection which you will exhibit within a degree show.

 How will I study my course?